bordaigorl/rmview/README.md

 ## Features

 * Demo [:rocket: here][demo]
-* Fast streaming of reMarkable's screen to a window in your computer
+* Fast streaming of the screen of your reMarkable 1 to a window in your computer
 * UI for zooming, panning, rotating
 * Pen tracking: a pointer follows the position of the pen when hovering on the reMarkable
 * Clone a frame into separate window for reference
-* Save screenshot as PNG
+* Save screenshots as PNG

+> :warning: **WARNING** :warning::
+> rMview supports **reMarkable 1 only**, see [this issue](https://github.com/bordaigorl/rmview/issues/22).
+> Support for reMarkable 2 may come once it gets wider diffusion and a reliable method to stream the framebuffer data is found.

 > :loudspeaker: **Volunteers needed**: if you have experience with producing binary bundles with pyQt, and feel like contributing to the project, drop me a line!

-> :warning: **WARNING** :warning::
-> rMview has only been tested with reMarkable 1.
-> Support for reMarkable 2 may come once it gets wider diffusion.

 ## Installation